aayush-exe/door-opener-dorm/README.md

 # Door opener for dorms via ESP32 Bluetooth and iOS app
 Open your dorm door (or any door) with just your phone!
-No more locking yourself out
+No more locking yourself out!

 This DIY project is pretty simple to build yourself and is relatively cheap (other than the servo which depends on which one you get).
 I've also listed complete build instructions below, but if you have any questions on the process you can contact me at @garage_goblins_ on instagram.